 The Home Service Club (HSC) is known for providing quick coverage to customers and offering one of the shortest waiting periods in the home warranty industry.

-✔ Coverage waiting period of 10 days, instead of the industry average of 30 days
+✔ Grants coverage within 10 days, instead of the industry average of 30 days

-✔ Protection for unique items like doorbells and pest control
+✔ Provides protection for unique items like doorbells and pest control

-✔ 30-day labor guarantee and 90-day parts guarantee
+✔ Extends a 30-day labor guarantee and 90-day parts guarantee

 The Home Service Club has two plans—Standard Coverage and Comprehensive Coverage.
 While you pay a premium price for the Comprehensive Coverage, you’ll get protection for items not commonly found in home warranty plans, like pest control and alarm wiring.